A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Calculations for classifying spaces of -groupoids

 \

-In more detail, in the coming section, we will review some of the basics of the homotopy theory of crossed complexes, and their classifying spaces, and then prove some refinements of well know results in the literature, which will lead to the explicit formulae for TQFTs and once-extended TQFTs derived from crossed complexes mentioned above.
+In more detail, in the coming section, Section \ref{Sec:crossed_complexes}, we will review some of the basics of the homotopy theory of crossed complexes, and their classifying spaces, and then prove some refinements of well-known results in the literature, which will lead to the explicit formulae for TQFTs and once-extended TQFTs derived from crossed complexes mentioned above.
 This latter work will be done in Section \ref{sec:TQFTS_xcomp}.